kanhaiya-gupta/physics-informed-neural-network/README.md

 - **Hyperparameter Tuning**: Scripts for optimizing model parameters using Optuna.
 - **Extensible Structure**: Easily add new PDEs by extending existing modules.
 - **Comprehensive Testing**: Unit tests for all major components.
+- **Data Generation**: Flexible data generation for training and validation.
+- **Visualization Tools**: Tools for plotting and analyzing results.
+- **Configuration Management**: YAML-based configuration for easy parameter tuning.

 ## Project Structure
 The project structure is as follows (for reference):